Media Use Guidelines: Preschoolers

 Preschoolers ages 2 to 5 can watch up to 1 hour a day of high-quality educational programming.
 The exception to this rule is video chatting with grandparents or other family friends, which is considered quality time interacting with others.

-The same parenting rules apply to screen time as to anything else — set a good example, establish limits, and talk with your child about it.
+The same parenting rules apply to media use as to anything else — set a good example, establish limits, and talk with your child about it.

 To make your preschooler's screen time more productive:

-- Be with young kids during screen time and interact with them.
+- Be with young kids during media use and interact with them.
 That can mean playing an educational game with your child or talking about something you see together in an age-appropriate TV show or video.

 - Schedule plenty of non-screen time into your child's day.
 Playtime is important for learning and building creativity.
 Preschoolers should have time to play away from screens every day.
 Schedule lots of time for hands-on learning and interacting with caregivers and friends.
 Also, make sure your child is physically active every day and gets plenty of sleep.

-- Turn off screens during meals and at least 1 hour before bed.
+- Turn off devices during meals and at least 1 hour before bed.
 Keep TVs and other electronics out of kids’ bedrooms.

 - Set a good example.
 Turn off TVs and other screens when not in use.
-Don’t leave screens on in the background.
 Turn off or mute your phone when you’re not using it, like during family meals, and make time to focus on playing with your child.